tensorflow/tensor2tensor/README.md

 with T2T announcements.

-Here is a one-command version that installs tensor2tensor, downloads the data, trains an English-German translation model, and lets you use it interactively:
+Here is a one-command version that installs tensor2tensor, downloads the data, trains an English-German translation model, and evaluates it:
 ```
 pip install tensor2tensor && t2t-trainer \
   --generate_data \